 1. Monetary donations

 Often working to tight budgets, dog shelters will always appreciate additional funds to provide better care for more canines.
-Many allow donations by text or online and some of the bigger charities like Battersea Dogs Home offer the opportunity to sponsor a dog kennel from as little as £5 a month which provides each pup arriving in that kennel with blankets, toys and treats.
+Many allow donations by text or online, and some even offer the opportunity to sponsor a dog kennel for a monthly donation, which helps to provide each dog arriving in that kennel with blankets, toys and treats.

 Another way to raise funds for dogs homes is by asking your friends and family to donate to your chosen charity instead of buying you a gift for special occasions, like birthdays, anniversaries and weddings.
 You could set up an online fundraising page to make this really simple.